On the synergetic use of Ariel and JWST for exoplanet atmospheric science: Context and missions' characteristics

 While the working group found that significant interest was expressed by the exoplanet community for all three science themes, they highlighted science theme 1) as the best option for a 500\,h DDT program with JWST due to its high scientific potential, timely nature, and the difficulty of executing such a challenging program using the uncoordinated General Observer calls.
 The report recommended to focus the DDT on an eclipse survey of rocky worlds orbiting M-dwarfs, using the MIRI 15\,$\mu$m filter.
 This survey will select preferably temperate to warm objects---as hotter rocky exoplanets receiving higher radiation could have more tenuous atmospheres---and would allow to identify detectable atmospheres among the chosen sample.
 The report also recommended complementary observations with HST (about 240 orbits) to understand the stellar environment.

 The report also highlighted the interest of the community to pursue large scale surveys of exoplanetary atmospheres, suggesting a 10$^4$\,h exoplanet survey with JWST.
-At the current rate of exoplanet observations, JWST is anticipated to acquire $\sim 30,000$\,h of exoplanet data by cycle 20 (assuming estensions by 16 yearly calls from JWST cycle 4), which would provide statistically significant datasets to address fundamental science questions across the exoplanet population.
-Note that the latter 30,000\,h is comparable to the total available science time in the Ariel's 4 year nominal mission ($\sim$25,000). \\
+At the current rate of exoplanet observations, JWST is anticipated to acquire $\sim 30,000$\,h of exoplanet data by cycle 20 (assuming the mission receives 16 yearly calls similar to the recent JWST Cycle 4), which would provide statistically significant datasets to address fundamental science questions across the exoplanet population.
+Note that the latter 30,000\,h is comparable to the total available science time in the Ariel's 4 year nominal mission ($\sim$25,000\,h). \\

 JWST operates as a competitive, proposal-driven observatory.
 As a result, approved exoplanet observations often emphasize unique targets---such as the smallest, coldest, or highest signal-to-noise ratio (SNR) planets---over more typical ones.
 In contrast, Ariel is designed as a survey mission, intentionally focusing on representative exoplanet targets.
 This fundamental difference in strategy leads to naturally complementary observational datasets between the two missions.